Pork

 All ribs

-benefit from a low and slow cooking method
+benefit from a low and slow cooking method to coax out

 maximum flavor and tenderness.
 Oven roasting at a low temperature, braising